 The Computer System Policy Project (CSPP) is a public policy group that advocates network readiness to "rekindle economic growth by fully capitalizing on the new ways of living and working enabled by the Networked World, while protecting our core values and our national security."
 The CSPP is comprised of chairpersons and chief executive officers from America's leading Information Technology companies.
 They have provided four key papers that describe the vision, rationale, and guidelines that communities can use to work toward becoming network ready.
-The papers can be downloaded from www.cspp.org.
+The papers are in the appendices and they can be downloaded from www.cspp.org.